TezzStrom/MS2/README.md

 ### Imagery

-When creating the mock-up, I also decided to generate icons with the help of ChatGPT to give the mock-up another layer of playfulness.
-I then used removebg.com to remove the backgrounds in the images.
+When creating the mock-up, I decided to generate icons with the help of ChatGPT to add an extra layer of playfulness and achieve the playful tone I was aiming for.
+I also used removebg.com to remove the backgrounds from the images.

 #### The result